-The Centre for Planetary Science and Exploration, in collaboration with the Department of Physics and Astronomy and the Department of Earth Sciences, will be hosting a special event on Asteroid Day (June 30th).
+The Centre for Planetary Science and Exploration in collaboration with the Department of Physics and Astronomy will be hosting a special event on Asteroid Day (June 30th).
 Asteroid Day is a global awareness campaign where people from around the world come together to learn about asteroids and what we can do to protect our planet, families, communities, and future generations from future asteroid impacts.
 Asteroid Day is held each year on June 30, the anniversary of the largest impact in recent history, the 1908 Tunguska event in Siberia.

 Social Media: Tweet your pictures with the #AsteroidDay and #WesternU hashtags.
 Follow the event on Facebook.

 Public Talks by two Asteroid Experts:

 2:30 PM- Prof. Peter Brown "Asteroid Impacts and Hazards”

 3:30 PM- Prof. Paul Wiegert "Search for Asteroids"

 Meteorite Expert on site - have a rock you think might be meteorite?
 Bring it to our expert and find out!